 Whether you ultimately decide to get a wetsuit, drysuit, or both, there are some things you should keep in mind.
 These tips and tricks will help ensure you get the best possible fit and help keep you safe during your next paddle adventure.

-When sizing your Wetsuit, it is important to get it as tight as possible.
-A loose-fitting wetsuit won't provide the warmth you need while one too tight might not be comfortable for you when sitting in your kayak, if you get what I mean.
-Not all bodies will fit in a standard 1-piece garment so don’t forget that many paddling manufacturers will offer 2-piece options.
-If you've decided a wetsuit is best for you, we also recommend keeping your wetsuit fresh with the use of Wetsuit Shampoo.
-It help remove organic odor-causing bacteria also know as, "wetsuit funk" and neutralizes chlorine and salt deposits preventing damage to the neoprene.
+When sizing your wetsuit, getting it as tight as possible is essential.
+A loose-fitting wetsuit won't provide the warmth you need, while one that is too tight might not be comfortable sitting in your kayak, if you get what I mean.
+Not all bodies will fit in a standard 1-piece garment, so don’t forget that many paddling manufacturers will offer 2-piece options.
+If you've decided a wetsuit is best for you, we also recommend keeping your wetsuit fresh with wetsuit shampoo.
+It helps remove organic odor-causing bacteria, also known as "wetsuit funk," and neutralizes chlorine and salt deposits, preventing damage to the neoprene.

-Now for sizing your dry suit, it’s completely the opposite!
-You want your dry suit loose enough so that you can wear those fleece or wool layers underneath for warmth.
-We suggest that you add 1 inch to your chest and waist measurements to give you room for those warm layers on your coldest paddling days.
-You will also want to make sure that you factor in your inseam so that you can be comfortable when sitting in a raft or kayak.
+Now, for sizing your drysuit, it’s entirely the opposite!
+You want your dry suit loose enough to wear those fleece or wool layers underneath for warmth.
+We suggest adding 1 inch to your chest and waist measurements to give you room for those warm layers on your coldest paddling days.
+You also want to ensure you factor in your inseam to sit in a raft or kayak comfortably.
 Compressed layers or pinching fabric will not help keep you warm.
-Again, not all bodies fit in standard sizing so know that it’s always better to have your dry suit a little loose than too tight.
-Dry suits can also be “burped” to force all the air trapped in the suit out which helps the suit not feel so baggy.
-You can do this by putting on your dry, or semi dry suit, zipping the suit up, and while pulling the neck gasket away from you skin ball up forcing all the extra air out.
+Again, not all bodies fit in standard sizing, so know that it’s always better to have your dry suit a little loose than too tight.
+Dry suits can also be “burped” to force all the air trapped in the suit out, which helps the suit not feel so baggy.
+You can do this by putting on your dry or semi-dry suit, zipping the suit up, and pulling the neck gasket away from your skin ball, forcing all the extra air out.
 Then let go of the gasket and stand up!

-And while we are talking about gaskets, be sure to always open the gaskets with your hands and not force your head or hands through the gaskets.
+While we are talking about gaskets, be sure always to open the gaskets with your hands and not force your head or hands through the gaskets.
 Latex gaskets are a bit fragile, which is why most dry suit manufacturers will not warranty them.
-And why most outdoor stores sell replacement and repair kits.
-So be sure to not wear jewelry when putting on your dry suit so you won’t rip or tear your gaskets.
+And why do most outdoor stores sell drysuit replacement and repair kits?
+To be safe, we recommend that you don’t wear jewelry when putting on your dry suit to prevent rips or tears in your gasket.
 And be sure to keep your gaskets from drying out by regularly applying 303 Protectant to keep them supple.

-Whether you're in a wetsuit or a dry suit, appropriate footwear is a must.
+Appropriate footwear is necessary, whether in a wetsuit or a dry suit.
 The right shoes will provide comfort, warmth, and protection from cold water during rowing, kayaking, SUP paddling, and similar watersports.
-For men, we recommend the NRS Men's Paddle Wetshoes
+For men, we recommend the NRS Men's Paddle Wetshoes.

-If you ever have any questions about your new dry suit or wetsuit, or need help with the fit or usage, you can always consult the Outdoorplay team.
-We are available Monday through Friday, 8am - 4pm PST.
-Just give us a call at 1-800-994-4327, and one of our friendly Customer Experience Representatives will be glad to assist you.
+If you have any questions about your new drysuit or wetsuit or need help with the fit or usage, you can always consult the Outdoorplay team.
+We are available Monday through Friday, 8 am - 4 pm PST.
+Call us at 1-800-994-4327, and one of our friendly Customer Experience Representatives will gladly assist you.

-Well, now you know everything you need to determine whether you should buy a wetsuit, dry suit, or both!
-At this point, there is just one thing left to do - head over to Outdoorplay and shop for all your kayaking, rafting, SUPing, Kayak Fishing essentials!
+Now you know everything you need to determine whether you should buy a wetsuit, dry suit, or both!
+Now, one thing is left: head over to Outdoorplay and shop for all your kayaking, rafting, SUPing, and Kayak Fishing essentials!